What are you looking for?

 Bring business experiences driven by young entrepreneurs through four fifteen-minute presentations, followed by a round of questions and interaction with students.
 Two workshops will be held: one focused on projects with singularity and focused on a technological environment, and the other with a focus on projects led and driven by female entrepreneurs.

-FORMATION: David Rangil DATES: January 28, 2025 at 11am | ADDRESSED TO: Baccalaureate and professional training cycles | DURATION: 1,5 pm | PLACES: Minimum 100 students (four centers per workshop).
-Maximum capacity according to the capacity of the auditorium
+FORMATION: David Rangil DATES: January 21, 2026 at 11am | ADDRESSED TO: Baccalaureate and professional training cycles | DURATION: 1,5 pm | PLACES: 40-50 students per center.

-Visit to the Tecnocampus Incubator
+Visit to the TecnoCampus Incubator

 Workshop focused on getting to know the TecnoCampus Incubator for newly created companies.
 It is a 1:30 hour workshop that is divided into two parts: a first part that takes place in a classroom and explains the different spaces of the Incubator, as well as the benefits of hosting in a technological park such as the TecnoCampus.
 The second part is a face-to-face visit to all the spaces.

-FORMATION: David Rangil DATES: From November to April, days and times to be agreed *Limit 4 workshops per academic year and reserve at least one month in advance | ADDRESSED TO: Baccalaureate and professional training cycles | DURATION: 1,5 pm | PLACES: 25-30 (one center per workshop).
+FORMATION: David Rangil DATES: From November to April, days and times to be agreed *Limit 4 workshops per academic year and reserve at least one month in advance | ADDRESSED TO: Baccalaureate and professional training cycles | DURATION: 1,5 pm | PLACES: 30 -40 students per workshop.

 Entrepreneurship trends

-and study all possible paths before taking the first step and beginning the adventure.
-This talk will bring students closer to current market trends, caused by technologies and social changes, and how these are transformed into new business models.
+Entrepreneurship is a word that connects with the idea of travel.
+The entrepreneur, like the traveler, must know and study all possible paths before taking the first step and starting the adventure.
+This talk will introduce students to current market trends, caused by technologies and social changes, and how these are transformed into new business models.

-FORMATION: David Rangil DATES: From November to April, days and times to be agreed *Limit of 4 workshops per academic year and reserve at least one month in advance | ADDRESSED TO: Baccalaureate and professional training cycles | DURATION: 1,5 pm | PLACES: 40 students (four centers per workshop).
+FORMATION: David Rangil DATES: From November to April, days and times to be agreed *Limit of 4 workshops per academic year and reservation at least one month in advance | ADDRESSED TO: Baccalaureate and professional training cycles | DURATION: 1,5 pm | PLACES: 30-40 students per workshop.

 Inspire Workshops